-KU Libraries outreach to the K-12 community includes library instruction to students using the KU Libraries resources, visits to schools to discuss research expectations in college, and working with high school teachers and librarians to integrate information literacy skills into the curriculum.
+KU Libraries outreach to the K-12 community includes library instruction to students using the KU Libraries resources, providing information and resources to help students be college-ready, and working with high school teachers and librarians to integrate information literacy skills into the curriculum.

 Visiting the KU Libraries and the KU campus provides students the opportunity to see for themselves the excitement and energy generated in a dedicated community of learners.